isuPatches/android-wisefy/CONTRIBUTING.md

 I'd love to have your help, but please don't skimp on greatness!

-Please check the [Issues](https://github.com/isupatches/android-wisefy/issues) and the [Main Board](https://github.com/isuPatches/android-wisefy/projects/1) to make sure what you want is not already being worked on.
+Please check the [Issues](https://github.com/isupatches/android-wisefy/issues) to make sure what you want is not already being worked on.

-* Please create an issue and use the [Main Board](https://github.com/isuPatches/android-wisefy/projects/1) to denote its status
+* Please create an issue
     - Please tag the issue with the appropriate labels as well (i.e. status, bug, TODO, etc.)
     - Each issue should have clear details (i.e. steps to reproduce if it's a bug or acceptance criteria if a new feature)